camlab-ethz/ConvolutionalNeuralOperator/readme.md

     - The codes do not utilize the CUDA kernel, making them simple to configure

 3. **Codes for Time-Dependent CNO2d are located in the folder** - [CNO2d_time_dependent_&_foundation_model](https://github.com/camlab-ethz/ConvolutionalNeuralOperator/tree/main/CNO2d_time_dependent_%26_foundation_model)
-   - The Time-Dependent CNO code is used in the paper [Poseidon: Efficient Foundation Models for PDEs](https://arxiv.org/abs/2405.19101)
+   - The Time-Dependent CNO and CNO - Foundation Model codes are used in the paper [Poseidon: Efficient Foundation Models for PDEs](https://arxiv.org/abs/2405.19101)
    - All the instructions for the Time-Dependent CNO can be found in the _readme.md_ file in the folder

 4. **Codes for CNO - Foundation Model are located in the folder** - [CNO2d_time_dependent_&_foundation_model](https://github.com/camlab-ethz/ConvolutionalNeuralOperator/tree/main/CNO2d_time_dependent_%26_foundation_model)
-   - The CNO - Foundation Model (109M) code is used in the paper [Poseidon: Efficient Foundation Models for PDEs](https://arxiv.org/abs/2405.19101)
    - All the instructions for the CNO - Foundation Model can be found in the _readme.md_ file in the folder
    - Codes for finetuning the CNO-FM are also located in the folder.
    - One can download the weights CNO-Foundation Model (109M) on [this link](https://zenodo.org/records/11401801).